gpsuscodewith/playbook/docs/onboarding/orientation/readme.md

 # Orientation

+Welcome to US OCP Code-with.
+Please use the onboarding checklist found in the orientation section to help complete tasks needed by a Code-with candidate.

 ## Objectives

--   Onboarding checklist that will help complete tasks needed by a Code-with candidate
+Here is a summary of the objectives for your onboarding:

 -   Learn the core principles of Code-with
 -   Learn how to be responsible to a team, both technically and operationally
     -   Model the behaviors we desire both interpersonally and technically.
     -   Learn to execute as a team member on an engagement to achieve a broader context and outcome
+-   Assess your current development and role competency of a Code-with engineer

+## Onboarding Buddy
--   Assignment of onboarding buddy who will assist you with getting started.
+Assignment of onboarding buddy who will assist you with getting started.
--   A baseline assessment to capture your current expertise and competency for:
-    -   Software development
-    -   Fulfilling one or more Code-with team roles

 ## What is The Commitment?